OfficeDev/office-js-docs-pr/docs/excel/call-excel-apis-from-custom-function.md

 - A custom function will set the cell's number format for the return values after calculation.

 > [!IMPORTANT]
 > To call Excel JavaScript APIs from your custom function, you'll need to use a [shared runtime](../testing/runtimes.md#shared-runtime).
-See [Configure your Office Add-in to use a shared runtime](../develop/configure-your-add-in-to-use-a-shared-runtime.md) to learn more.
+Use the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md) to install an **Excel Custom Functions using a Shared Runtime** project or see [Configure your Office Add-in to use a shared runtime](../develop/configure-your-add-in-to-use-a-shared-runtime.md) to learn more.

 ## Code sample